jetaggart/stream-sms-draft/README.md

 );
 ```

->**Good to know:
+>**Good to know:**
-Stream takes care of all ofall the complex chat infrastructure.
-Everytime we use a `serverSideClient` method, that's Stream doing it's magic. 🎩**
+Stream takes care of all of all the complex chat infrastructure for us.
+Everytime we use a `serverSideClient` method, that's Stream doing it's magic. 🎩

+### Login Endpoint

-Next, our `/admin-login` endpoint recieves the form inputs from the `frontend`, and sets up the rest of the client settings.
+Now we're ready to login our administrator.
+The `/admin-login` endpoint recieves the `frontend` form data and sets up the rest of the Stream chat.

->- Each user needs a token: use `createToken()`
+>- Each Stream user needs a token.
+Use `createToken()` to generate a Stream token.
 >- To add [users](https://getstream.io/chat/docs/init_and_users/?language=js) to the client from a `backend`, use `updateUser()`
 >- [Channels](https://getstream.io/chat/docs/?language=js) represent each chat.
 (We'll create a default channel of the `'messaging'` type)
->- `frontend` Stream apps need a registered `username`, `token`, and `streamApiKey`.
+>- We'll send our `frontend` a registered `username`, `token`, and `streamApiKey`.

 <!-- https://gist.github.com/isaidspaghetti/09da8edff07558206b5c444179a2c50d -->
 ```javascript